rebsonoliveira/sql-server/samples/features/sql2019notebooks/README.md

 ### In-Memory Database
 * **[MemoryOptimizedTempDBMetadata-TSQL.ipynb](https://github.com/microsoft/sql-server-samples/blob/master/samples/features/in-memory-database/memory-optimized-tempdb-metadata/MemoryOptimizedTempDBMetadata-TSQL.ipynb)** - This is a T-SQL notebook which shows the benefits of Memory Optimized Tempdb metadata.
 * **[MemoryOptmizedTempDBMetadata-Python.ipynb](https://github.com/microsoft/sql-server-samples/blob/master/samples/features/in-memory-database/memory-optimized-tempdb-metadata/MemoryOptmizedTempDBMetadata-Python.ipynb)** - This is a Python notebook which shows the benefits of Memory Optimized Tempdb metadata.

+### Availability
+* **[ADR.ipynb](https://github.com/microsoft/sqlworkshops/blob/master/sql2019workshop/sql2019wks/04_Availability/adr/adr.ipynb)** - In this notebook, you will see how fast rollback can now be with Accelerated Database Recovery.
+You will also see that a long active transaction does not affect the ability to truncate the transaction log.
+* **[ADR_Recovery.ipynb](https://github.com/microsoft/sqlworkshops/blob/master/sql2019workshop/sql2019wks/04_Availability/adr/adr_recovery.ipynb)** - In this example, you will see how Accelerated Database Recovery will speed up recovery.